5argon/homeprint-o-tool/documentation/create/create.md

 ![Custom Content Area](image/custom-content-area.png)

-## Copies
+### Copies

 When a user prints your project, they often do so by "picking" the whole group.
 Picking a group will cause all cards inside it to be pushed into the layout.
 The copies can be changed so they push that card consecutively more times per one pick of the group.

 Users can also pick any card inside a group individually.
 That will ignore the Copies settings and always push in one copy of that card per pick.

-For demonstration purpose of Copies feature in [Project Printing Walkthrough](../print/print.md), I'll set the copies of the mackerel colored cat to 2 and then save the changes into the JSON file.
+For demonstration purpose of Copies feature in [Project Printing Walkthrough](../print/print.md), I'll set the copies of the mackerel-colored cat to 2 and then save the changes into the JSON file.